abdellah-med/Breast_cancer/README.md

 # Breast Cancer Detection using Deep Learning

 This repository was created to develop a breast cancer detection model by combining three datasets:

 INbreast + MIAS + DDSM, with a total of 24,576 images.

 We implemented two different approaches:

-Transfer Learning using ResNet
+Transfer Learning using ResNet,
 Custom CNN Model
-Experiments & Data Preprocessing
+Experiments & Data Preprocessin

+g
 Throughout the development, we conducted multiple experiments and preprocessing changes, including:

 Image normalization and resizing ,